Yasi92/Happy-Pet/README.md

     * Product cards contains summary of a product in different sections.
     * The product cards contains an image, name, price, current category and subcategory as a link, and rating of the product.
     * The cards are links to product detail page of the relevant product.
-    * The cards are hoverable for a better user wxperince and accessibility.
+    * The cards are hoverable for a better user experince and accessibility.
     * If the user is verified as staff, a 'delete' and 'edit' links will be displayed on the cards for the user to either easily navigate to the edit product page or remove the product.
     * If users intents to delete an item, a modal will open to the screen for the user to confirm the deletion of the product for avoiding unintentional deletion of products.